YejiP/yejip.github.io/about.md

 menu: true
 order: 1
 description: >
-  An IT generalist with fast learning skills and passion, seeking opportunities to contribute to a company and make myself grow.
-Hands-on knowledge in implementing AI, developing website, and analyzing data.
-Optimistic and proactive attitude holder when solving problem or debugging and learning new technology.
-Being good at self-directed learning.
+  An IT generalist that’s fast learning and passionate, currently working as a network and system engineer.
+Optimistic and proactive when solving problem or debugging and learning new technologies.
+Strong at self-directed learning.
+My goal is to become a full stack developer.

+									Please feel free to contact me! ppyeji@gmail.com
 ---

+# Work Experience

+- **System/Network Engineer intern** at Gravity Interactive (2021.03.01 ~ now)

 # Education